edhowland/viper/Bugs.md

 # Bugs

-## The order of loading the various ~/.vishrc or ./.vishrc is not correct

-The prelude code overrides them

 ## If no module can be found in the  :mpath search path should have a better error message